Nemocas/AbstractAlgebra.jl/docs/src/puiseux.md

 ## Types and parent objects

-The types of generic polynomials implemented by AbstractAlgebra.jl are `Generic.PuiseuxSeriesRingElem{T}` and `Generic.PuiseuxSeriesFieldElem{T}`.
+The types of generic Puiseux series implemented by AbstractAlgebra.jl are `Generic.PuiseuxSeriesRingElem{T}` and `Generic.PuiseuxSeriesFieldElem{T}`.

 Both series element types belong to the union type